Thursday, February 9, 2012

 Be sure and ask your local stove dealer about the high efficient, clean burning catalytic stoves and watch for my future articles on "Buying an EPA-Certified Woodstove"

-It is best stated in the 1988 September issue, of one of the industry's leading magazines and I quote word for word from the article:
+It was best stated back in the 1988 September issue, of one of the industry's leading magazines... and I quote word for word from the article:

 The article reads: